montanaflynn/human-date/README.md

 # human-date

 Making dates and times readable for humans.
-Plus a bunch of other goodies.
+Plus a bunch of other date related goodies.

 ### Quick Start